-The Music Education Licensure Post Baccalaureate Certificate program offers either a choral emphasis or an instrumental emphasis.
-The coursework is scheduled based on a full-time schedule, and while the program does not offer music fellowships or assistantships, admitted applicants can qualify for financial aid and visa-sponsorship as degree-seeking students.
-Tuition costs for this college-specific post-baccalaureate program will be equivalent to that of the post-baccalaureate certificate programs in the College of Education and Human Development, posted on OneStop.
+The Music Education Licensure Post-Baccalaureate Licensure Program offers either a K-12 vocal emphasis or K-12 general music emphasis.
+The coursework is scheduled based on a full-time schedule, and admitted applicants can qualify for financial aid and visa-sponsorship as degree-seeking students.

 - Music Education Post Baccalaureate Licensure Certificate - Choral Emphasis